 1) Embrace humanity

-With many people unemployed or unable to work due to the COVID-19 pandemic, consumer behavior has changed drastically.
+With many people unemployed in a crippling recession, consumer behavior has changed drastically.
 In this trying period, companies need to communicate with their audiences on a more human level.
-As a result of the pandemic, many brands began taking a more consumer-centric approach to marketing and asking themselves what their consumer needs and wants.
+As a result of the COVID-19 pandemic that hit in 2020, many brands began taking a more consumer-centric approach to marketing and asking themselves what their consumer needs and wants.
 Asking how the brand relates to people’s actual psyches, emotions, and complexities and whether a company is missing the mark through their buyer personas is a good idea.
 With this information, they can rework their internal and external communications strategies to focus more on the individuals they are trying to reach.

 2) “Raw video”